bongo227/Atomical/doc/doc_gen.md

 ```

 ###### If statement
 To parse an if statements we look for the `IF` token, then parse the condition as an expression and the block as a block.
 If their is an `ELSE` after the block, we check for an `IF`.
-If their is an `IF` we recursivly call `if()` to parse the next if, otherwise it must be a final else with no condition.
+If their is an `IF` we recursively call `if()` to parse the next if, otherwise it must be a final else with no condition.

 ```
 CASE IF: